-3 Scope and context of performance plans
+3 Scope and context of draft performance plans

-This section addresses the required scope and context of a performance plan.
+This chapter addresses the required scope and context of a draft performance plan.
 The relevant regulatory provisions are presented in the boxes below.

 3.1 Scope in terms of services, airspace and charging zones